PowershellFrameworkCollective/PowershellFrameworkCollective.github.io/documentation/documents/psframework/configuration.md

 Users can then either change these settings per session or more permanently.

-In Windos environments, it then becomes simple to apply settings by group policy.
+In Windows environments, it then becomes simple to apply settings by group policy.
 This incidentaly makes it possible to update settings at scale without having to update the module, saving a lot of hassle on company internal modules when the environment changes.

 ### Script Control